 Investing and risk

 Investing money always means taking some risk.
 Even if you leave cash under a mattress, the risk is that its value can be eroded over time by rising prices.
-However, the more risk you take with an investment, generally there is the greater the potential for a better reward.
+Generally the more risk you take with an investment, the greater the potential for reward.
 On the other hand, the greater the potential for a bigger loss.

 Risk means different things to different people, but for many it means the risk of their original investment losing value.
 Fund values will move up and down with investment markets, but to varying degrees.
 That's why we have risk ratings: to give you a good idea of the risk you are taking when you invest in our funds.